Which Newton MA Village Is Right for You? | Home Styles & Neighborhood Guide

 Local schools are well-regarded, attracting parents seeking quality education for their kids.
 The tight-knit community hosts events throughout the year, fostering connections among residents.

-Oak Hill: A Quiet Residential Escape
+Oak Hill & Oak Hill Park: A Quiet Residential Escape

 Oak Hill provides a tranquil residential escape, characterized by its quiet streets and spacious homes.
 The village is primarily residential, appealing to those seeking a peaceful lifestyle.